wgpsutherland/js-double-linked-list/README.md

     list.add(i, item);

 Adds the item to the list at the given index.
+If the index is less than 0 it is appended to the front.
+If the index is greater than the length of the list it is appended to the end.

     list.push('one');
     list.push('two');